florez-carlos/dotfiles/README.md

 ### Define required keychain command in bash_profile
 > <em>(WSL2 ONLY)</em>

-Skip to the [Create the workspace dir and clone the repo with recurse submodules](#create-the-workspace-dir-and-clone-the-repo-with-recurse-submodules) if not on WSL2.
+Skip to the [Create the workspace dir and clone the repo with recurse submodules](#create-the-workspace-dir-and-clone-the-repo-with-recurse-submodules) if not on WSL2. <br>
-This is required in WSL2 to automatically start the agent and add the ssh key to it.
+This is required in WSL2 to automatically start the agent and add the ssh key to it. <br>
 :exclamation: **Only do this if using WSL2.** <br>

 > #### WSL2